enkidevs/curriculum/JavaScript/Ecmascript 2015/default-function-parameters.md

 ---
 ## Content

-Functions can be defined with default values.
+As of ES6, Functions can be defined with default values.
 These values will be used if no argument (or `undefined`) is passed.

 ```
 function setColor(element, color = 'pink'){
   element.style.backgroundColor = color;
 }
 setColor(divA);
 setColor(divB, undefined);
 setColor(divC, 'blue');

 ```
 Here, `divA` and `divB` will both be `pink`  and `divC` will be `blue`.